Colossus7/Front-End-IT-Bootcamp/README.md

-# Front-End-IT-Bootcamp
-Projects and exercises completed during the BINUS IT Bootcamp focusing on Front-End Development.

 # Front-End IT Bootcamp

 Welcome!
 This repository documents my journey through the free Front-End IT Bootcamp provided by BINUS.
 It includes all exercises, mini-projects, and notes based on real-world front-end development topics.